cake17/cake17.github.io/about.md

 ---
-layout: post
+layout: page
-title: Welcome
+title: About
-tags: [General]
-description: First Post on this blog
-lang: en
-comments: false
+permalink: /about/
 ---

 This is a tech blog about my experiences with CakePHP and the world around PHP (Composer, Git, ...).
 I have a Mac so the installs will refer to OS X Yosemite.